 For some time now the RBC Royal Bank of Canada has offered an on-line, web-based personal finance application called myFinanceTracker.
 This is actually Yodlee presented through the RBC’s Online Banking web-site, with a bit of branding and curating.
 I’ve taken it for a test drive on a few occasions and have a bit of experience with it, Yodlee and Mint as well.
 Here’s what I think of myFinanceTracker so far…

 Understanding your personal spending, income, and expenses is essential today.
 With so many ways to make and spend money it’s no longer as simple as cashing your paycheque and making sure you don’t run-out before your next pay-day.
+You should also consider setting up a savings account at The Children’s ISA for your children’s future.

 On-line and off-line software help us see where the money is coming from, where it has to go, and where it ends up.
 Most of these applications do a basic job identifying your sources of income and then provide a simple aggregation of your historical spending.
 Predicting (i.e.: budgeting) is usually just done by copy & pasting your past spending into future periods.